Lionessm/buenro-file-ingestion/README.md

 - **✅ Flexible**: Can handle any number of new data sources

 This mapping-based architecture allows you to support any number of new data sources with minimal code changes while maintaining full type safety and extensibility.

+## ⚠️ Important: AWS S3 Access Considerations

+> **Current Implementation**: The solution uses axios requests to fetch JSON files from S3 URLs, even though the URLs are publicly accessible.
+This is because the S3 bucket requires AWS permissions for proper access.

+> **Recommended Approach**: If you have AWS bucket access credentials, implement an S3 client that:
+> - Iterates through bucket files automatically
+> - Reads files individually using the S3 SDK
+> - Follows the current job logic for processing each file
+> - Provides better error handling and retry mechanisms
+> - Supports incremental processing of new/changed files

+This would provide a more robust and scalable solution for production environments.